• Skip to primary navigation

 In under an hour you can have this Angel Hair Creamy Marinara Recipe on the table.

 I am what you call a pasta girl.
 Always have been, always will be.
 Italian food is one of my favorites.
-All that garlic, oh and the cheese and carbs.
+All that garlic, oh and the cheese!

 Angel Hair Creamy Marinara pasta in a white bowl with a spoon and fork next to a glass of white wine, plate of garlic bread, tomatoes on a linen and a box of barilla angel hair pasta